di3goleite/origin-assignment/frontend/README.md

 # THA: Web Interface

-Web application made with React.
+Responsive web interface made with React.
 For this project, we have these deliverables:

-* Application: made with React
+* Application: made with React;
-* Unit tests: made with React Testing Library
+* Unit tests: made with React Testing Library;
-* End-to-end test: made with Cypress
+* End-to-end test: made with Cypress;
-* Live documentation: made with Storybook
+* Live documentation: made with Storybook.

 ## Requirements